Dmkk01/p5-dev-tools/README.md

 # p5.js Dev Tools for Visual Studio Code

 This extension puts handy shortcuts and abbreviated p5 documentation right at your fingertips as you write p5.js in Visual Studio Code.
+All of the documentation is based on the references provided by [p5.js](https://p5js.org/).

 ## Features

 ### Commands
- -  Open VS Code command palette (F1 key) and type `Create a standard p5.js project` This command allows to create a local or hosted version of a p5.js project that include `index.html` and `sketch.js` files.
+ -  Open VS Code command palette (F1 key) and type `Create a standard p5.js project` This command allows to create a local or hosted version of a p5.js (and/or p5.js sound) project that include `index.html` and `sketch.js` files.

 ### Snippets